1. What did you most enjoy in your practice of Dentistry?

 Always mature and serious-minded, dentistry has been the center of my world since adolescence, living my childhood dreams of becoming a dentist.
 Treating patients, alleviating their pain and discomfort, and enabling them to live healthier and happier lives, coupled with giving my all in my community to oral health education, provides me with an incredible joy that I cannot imagine finding in any other profession.

-An older cousin was influential in helping me find and appreciate dentistry's joys while still very young, on family visits to my uncle’s house.
+An older cousin was influential in helping me find and appreciate dentistry's joys while still young, on family visits to my uncle’s house.
 I would watch her carving wax for the formation of artificial teeth, fascinated by her talent and the precise measurements involved.
 I served as her pediatric case study patient during her clinical practice.
 I treasured the energetic atmosphere at the university hospital where she worked, with students and faculty working side by side, creating beautiful smiles.

 I completed dental school in our home country, Iraq, at the College of Dentistry in Baghdad, where I excelled and graduated near the top of my class.
 I could not be more passionate about advancing my career in Dentistry since I see it as my destiny.
 I love to think of Dentistry as a science and a profession, and a thoroughgoing commitment to excellence characterizes my outlook.

 After finishing dental school in Iraq, I completed a General Practice Residency program where I not only had the privilege to practice my skills and learn from my more experienced colleagues at several high-end dental centers but also to travel to distant villages to educate and treat individuals and families with little-to-no access to dental care.
 As a volunteer and professional, I spent long hours every day treating many patients, most of whom needed my care.
 Each one received 100% of my careful attention and best effort.
 Devoted, highly ethical, and very professional, I treat every patient with kindness and diligence, like my family member sitting in my dental chair.
-This brings me great joy and a burning sense of pride in my capacity and mission.
+This brings me boundless joy and a burning sense of pride in my capacity and mission.

 Unfortunately, beginning in 2003, Iraq became a war zone, and I found myself, like others around me, at significant risk, especially as a member of a small Christian minority.
 We ran the risk of terrorist attacks every day.
 My only brother was kidnapped for ransom, and even though we managed to get him back, by 2007, we were forced to leave Baghdad, moving to Aleppo, Syria, searching for a haven.
 I worked as a lead dental assistant at a private dental clinic in Aleppo.
 That same year, I married the love of my life, a dentist.
 I moved to Dubai, UAE, to work as a part-time dental assistant in a multi-specialty dental center.
 I shadowed and assisted talented specialists in pediatric and cosmetic dentistry, prosthodontics, and orthodontics.
 I had the opportunity to volunteer for the FDI World Dental Congress, serving as an Event Coordinator for medical and dental conferences and exhibitions in South Korea and the UAE.
 I could not have enjoyed working closely with scientific committees, speakers, exhibitors, ministry officials, volunteers, and numerous team members.